wearede/DEtrac/README.md

 Attempt at modernizing trac interface using latest bootstrap.

-Project not usable at the moment.
-Please wait till I wrap it up.
+Project not usable at the moment (under development).

+You are welcome to join in!